theojones2/theojonesblog/_posts/2016-11-10-presidential-election-post-mortem.md

 <strong>Addendum</strong>

-See my response to an ask on tumblr I received in responce to this post
+See my response to an ask on tumblr I received in response to this post

 https://theopjones.tumblr.com/post/153017816077/class-is-at-best-secondary-issue-for-the-left